mvdwetering/ynca/docs/DESIGN.rst

 Keep alive
 ==========
-The unit can go to sleep of break the connection in case of IP.
+The unit can go to sleep or break the connection in case of IP.
-The first command received when the unit is asleep is lost.
+The first command sent to the unit when it is asleep is lost.
 To avoid this keep the connection alive by sending a dummy command when the connection is idle for a while.
 The YNCA spec recommends using the ``@SYS:MODELNAME=?`` command.